rayBray/account-exercise/readme.md

 ## Updated readme

 Hello!
 I know this wasn’t required, but I thought it would be fun to properly fix the code.
 I noted a few areas in the code where I believe improvements could be made.
-I didn’t add anything to the repo that wasn’t discussed during the interview.
-This is to demonstrate what I was describing in case my explanation wasn’t fully clear.
+I didn’t add anything to the repo that wasn’t discussed during the interview (Like a spring framework).
+This is to demonstrate what I was describing in the interview.
-I also didn’t include unit tests, as I set myself a time limit and didn’t want to spend my full Sunday digging through compatible Java 11 testing setups.
+I also didn’t include unit tests, as I set myself a time limit for this task.

-- I placed all the 'external' calls to other services in a separate folder.
+- I placed all the `/external` calls to/from other services in a separate folder.
 - The call to credit score is done using a gateway.
 This way, the credit score service can be easily replaced in the future by another service.
-- The different tables that stored accounts (ivory, silver, gold) I brought together in a single table.
-This way, it's easier to query the database for all accounts and if a user needs the account type to be adjusted, it would be less complex.
+- The different tables that stored accounts (ivory, silver, gold) I brought together into a single table.
+It will be easier to query the database for all accounts, and if a user needs the account type to be adjusted, it would be less complex.
 - I added improvement notes in the javadocs of the classes for more detail.
+- I also tried my hand at JDBC it seems to prevent the query injection issue we had with the initial approach.
+JDBC was mentioned in the interview thats why I choose to just expand on it.

-Here is a High-Level Diagram of the application, please note that this flow isn't all the calls made; but it should give you an idea of the structure:
+Here is a High-Level Diagram of the Feature:
 ## Account Creation Flow

 ```mermaid